Archanajs2001/Bangalore-House-Prices/README.md

 ## Data Cleaning

 Data cleaning was performed in Google Colab using Python.
-The process included handling null values, making adjustments to columns like 'total sqft.' and 'size.'
-The code for data cleaning is available in the repository.
+The process included handling null values, making adjustments to columns like 'total sqft.' and 'size'.
+Separate datasets were created by filtering the top 4 sizes (e.g., 1 BHK, 2 BHK, 3 BHK, 4 BHK).
+This allows for focused analysis on the most sought-after housing unit sizes.The code for data cleaning is available in the repository.

 ## Data Transformation in Power BI